DeepChainBio/bio-transformers/README.md

 `bio-transformers` is a python wrapper on top of the **ESM/Protbert** models, which are **Transformers protein language models**, trained on millions of proteins and used to predict embeddings.
 We leverage these state of the art models in a simple interface with practical functionnalities.

 This package provides a unified interface to use all these models - which we call `backends`.
-For instance you'll be able to compute natural amino-acids probabilities, embeddings or easily finetune your model on multiple-GPUs.
+For instance you'll be able to compute natural amino-acids probabilities, embeddings or easily finetune your model on multiple-GPUs with `Ray`.

-📕 Please find the documentation [here](https://bio-transformers.readthedocs.io/en/latest/).
+📕 Please refer to the documentation [here](https://bio-transformers.readthedocs.io/en/latest/).

  You can find the original repositories for the models here :